Locations:

 • Family history of prostate cancer.
 You’re two to three times more likely to get prostate cancer if a close family member has it.

 • Genetics.
-You’re at greater risk if you have Lynch syndrome or if you inherited mutated (changed) genes associated with increased breast cancer risk (BRCA1 and BRCA2).
+You’re at a greater risk if you have Lynch syndrome or if you inherited mutated (changed) genes associated with increased breast cancer risk (BRCA1 and BRCA2).

 Some studies have identified other prostate cancer risk factors, but the evidence is mixed.
 Other potential risk factors include: